rnieblesealo/cpp-sdl-td/readme.md

 ### Notes
-Sprite postiions are relative to their center; everything else's position isn't
+- Sprite postiions are relative to their center; everything else's position isn't
+- If we get random segfault, check NULL assignments for R classes

 ### Idea
 Tower defense game, but you control the invaders instead!